| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 Rebuilds both sitemaps, injects schema, and submits new URLs automatically.
 A quality scorer is the standing QA gate.

-auto: sitemaps + JSON-LD + IndexNow, scored 90–100
+streams: sitemaps + JSON-LD + IndexNow, scored 90–100

 Social manager